algae5/YGO-FM-Tracker/README.txt

 Bizhawk v2.8 or later.
 Currently only tested with the (U) version of YGO FM.

 INSTALLATION
-First, download the entire packaged and keep all the files together.
+First, download the entire package and keep all the files together.
 Open Bizhawk and load YGO FM.
 Once it is running, open the **Tools** menu and select **Lua Console** from the menu.
 This will open the Lua Console window.
 On the Lua Console, open the **Script** menu and select **Open Script...** (or click the open folder icon).
 Navigate to where you downloaded the tracker, and select the file **FM-Tracker.lua**.
 This should open up the tracker.
 To toggle between Full and Condensed view, click the toggle button.